 We offer quarterly prayer vigils.
 The community is invited to come to the sanctuary and pray.
 Each vigil has a theme dealing with time of year or special concerns in our society.
 Prayer programs help guide participants.

-Normally, nursery care is provided on Sundays for from first service to the end of second service.
-Nursery care staff provide warm and engaging care for children in a fun play setting.
+Child Care is provided on Sundays from first service to the end of second service.
+Child Care Staff provide warm and engaging care for children in a fun play setting.

 Pre-K to 3rd Grade Sunday school

 Sundays @ 10am – meet in the Community Room and then go to the Outreach Room